extendr/extendr/paper.md

 programming language, due to lower barriers to usage and therefore wider adoption within these communities compared to low-level languages such as C++ and Rust.

+For scientific computing, Rust has been used to write software to aid in scientific tooling that is on-par or even surpassing state-of-the-art.
+For instance, [`gifski`](https://crates.io/crates/gifski) is a high-performance GIF encoder

 The statistical programming language [R](https://www.r-project.org) is one of the most widely used high-level languages in research<!--- again, it would be good to include a reference here but not essential --->.
 R is supported on a wide range of platforms, the official interpreter is